Chymyst/chymyst-core/docs/roadmap.md

  3 * 3 - Write a tutorial section about timers and time-outs: cancellable recurring jobs, cancellable subscriptions, time-outs on receiving replies from non-blocking molecules (?)

+ 3 * 4 - Blocking molecule emitter should have a Future[] API as well.
+When exception is thrown in the reaction, the Promise will fail.
+Emitting thread could inspect the promise and detect the failure.
+In this way, we can still have some error reporting from exceptions (which was removed in 0.2.0).
+However, a better mechanism could be implemented.

+ 5 * 5 - Implement full error recovery: attach an error handler to a reaction.
+Error handler is another reaction that has an automatic `Throwable` input and otherwise has the same input molecules as the errored reaction. `go { case a(x) + b(y) => ... } recoverWith { (e: Throwable) => go { case a(x) + b(y) => ... } }`
+  Recovery semantics:

+  - Reaction is _disabled_ for the duration of recovery, i.e. no new instances of the reaction can be scheduled.
+  - Recovery handler returns a Policy value which determines whether we:
+    - Run the reaction again, keeping its recovery option (this risks an infinite recovery loop)
+    - Run the reaction again but disable it permanently if it fails next time (or up to retry count)
+    - Disable the reaction permanently and re-emit its consumed inputs back into the soup
+    - Disable the reaction permanently but do not re-emit its inputs

+ 1 * 1 - Implement Reaction.withRetry(retry: Boolean) as another alias to the existing API.
+Also, Reaction.enable(enable: Boolean) ?

+ 5 * 5 - Implement performance metrics either through a given logger or through special molecules.
+ Need to monitor: Bag size at reaction site; arrival rate; consumption rate; reaction error rate; reaction compute time; thread utilization (busy / locked waiting / idle) both for scheduler thread and for worker threads.

+ 3 * 3 - Nested reactions could be automatically defined at the same reaction site as parent reactions?
+This seems to be required for the automatic unblocking transformation.

 ## Will not do for now

+ 3 * 4 - LAZY values on molecules?
+By default?
+What about pattern-matching then?
+Probably need to refactor SyncMol and AsyncMol into non-case classes and change some other logic. — Will not do now.
+Not sure that lazy values on molecules are important as a primitive.
+We can always simulate them using closures.

  2 * 3 - investigate using wait/notify instead of semaphore; does it give better performance? - So far, attempts to do this failed.

  5 * 5 - implement fairness with respect to molecules. - Will not do now.
 If reactions depend on fairness, something is probably wrong with the chemistry.
 Instead, pipelining should be a very often occurring optimization.